help-AY/MDEF/docs/term-3/02_distributed-design.md

     photo credit - caglar alkan

-t the "futures design toolkit" we discussed! it's a valuable resource for designers, educators, and students aiming to create sustainable futures. they provide step-by-step processes, exercises, and examples of amazing projects from around the world. it's all about critical thinking, imagination, and collaborating to tackle sustainability challenges.
+we discussed the "futures design toolkit" - it's a valuable resource for designers, educators, and students aiming to create sustainable futures. they provide step-by-step processes, exercises, and examples of amazing projects from around the world. it's all about critical thinking, imagination, and collaborating to tackle sustainability challenges.

 ![](../images/11_dd/dd2.jpg)